 Displays at the Museo Maya

-• The museum is located at KM 16.5 on the Kukulcan Boulevard, the main street that runs through the Hotel Zone in Cancun.
+• The museum is located at KM 16.5 on Kukulcan Boulevard, the main street that runs through the Hotel Zone in Cancun.
 It is one of the easiest attractions to get to.

 • Visiting the Mayan Museum as part of your Mayan trail in the Yucatan Peninsula is a great way to learn more and gain a deeper understanding of this lost civilization.

 📖 Related Read: Visiting Cancun?
-Check out our bucket list of the 18 best things to do in Cancun Mexico.
+Check out our bucket list of the 18 best things to do in Cancun, Mexico.

 Mayan Museum of Cancun Exhibits

-Exhibition Galleries at Museo Maya
+Exhibition Galleries at Museo Maya in Cancun

-Museo Maya or the Mayan Museum in Cancun has three different galleries that visitors can check out.
+Museo Maya, or the Mayan Museum in Cancun, has three different galleries that visitors can check out.

 Here’s what each of these galleries holds.